LSU New Orleans Privateers: Baseball

-The UNO baseball team plays its home games at Maestri Field at Privateer Park.
-New Orleans's most notable baseball rivals are LSU and Tulane.
-Despite being a relative newcomer to college baseball, the UNO baseball team has a history of fielding competitive teams.
+The LSUNO baseball team plays its home games at Maestri Field at Privateer Park.
+LSU New Orleans's most notable baseball rivals are LSU and Tulane.
+Despite being a relative newcomer to college baseball, the LSUNO baseball team has a history of fielding competitive teams.
 Most of the early success belongs to Ron Maestri who led the team to the Division II World Series in 1974.
 After making the jump to Division I, Maestri once again brought success to the Privateers.
 In 1984, the Privateers became the first university in Louisiana to make the Division I College World Series.
 During the tenure of Tom Walter, the Privateers made post-season appearances in 2007 (as an automatic qualifier) & 2008 (as an at-large).

 Augie Schmidt won the Golden Spikes Award with the Privateers in 1982.

 Privateers in the majors

 Privateers baseball has seen a number of alumni go on to Major League careers, including: